mahima263/Calculator/README.md

 How to Run?

-to sun my application you simply need to clone the project and run the html file.
+To run  my application you simply need to clone the project and run the html file.